doubility-sky/daydayup/networks.md

 - [udp2raw](https://github.com/wangyu-/udp2raw-tunnel)
 - [curl](https://github.com/curl/curl), [POST examples](https://gist.github.com/subfuzion/08c5d85437d5d4f00e58)
 - [HTTPie](https://github.com/jakubroztocil/httpie) (pronounced aitch-tee-tee-pie) is a command line HTTP client.
 Its goal is to make CLI interaction with web services as human-friendly as possible.
 It provides a simple http command that allows for sending arbitrary HTTP requests using a simple and natural syntax, and displays colorized output.
 HTTPie can be used for testing, debugging, and generally interacting with HTTP servers.
+- [clumsy](https://github.com/jagt/clumsy) makes your network condition on Windows significantly worse, but in a controlled and interactive manner. http://jagt.github.io/clumsy/